actualbudget/actual/README.md

 That's it!
 Actual will automatically check if the `/data` directory exists and use it automatically.

 _You can also configure the data dir with the `ACTUAL_USER_FILES` environment variable._

-### Docker
-We also provide a `Dockerfile` to deploy Actual to any platform that supports Docker. (official Docker image coming soon)

 ### PikaPods